Spanish

 SPN 245tl Topics in Latin American and Peninsular Studies-SOAP:Spanish History Through Telenovelas (4 Credits)

 The protagonists of the cult "hist-fi" Spanish television series "El Ministerio del Tiempo" (2015-2018) travel through the Spanish past to make sure it does not change.
-We travel with them to learn Spanish language and society through the ages, and how and why History is presently told that way.
-It fulfills the History requirement for the Spanish Major.
+The class travels with them to learn Spanish language and society through the ages, and how and why history is presently told that way.
+Restrictions: SPN 245 may be repeated once with a different topic.
 Enrollment limited to 20. {F}{H}

 Fall, Spring, Variable

-Focusing on films by and about women in Spain, this transdisciplinary course will explore topics such as gender, sexuality, racism, representation of minorities, social movements and political activism.
-Students will also examine how digital technology and social media have transformed Spanish film and television production.
-Prerequisite: SPN 200-level course or placement test.
+Focusing on the experiences and representations of women and girls of color in urban areas in Spain and Portugal, this transdisciplinary course explores topics such as gender, racism, sexual minorities, social movements and political activism in Iberian societies.
+Students also examine how digital technology and social media have influenced Portuguese and Spanish minorities' public participation.
+Prerequisite: 200-level SPN course or by placement.
+Restrictions: SPN 245 may be repeated once with a different topic.
 Enrollment limited to 20. {A}{F}{H}

 Fall, Annually